melsiddieg/furly/README.md

 # furly
-A package that compbines the fast asyync curl downloads and the blazing fast JSON parsing of RcppSimdJson
+A package that compbines the fast async curl downloads and the blazing fast JSON parsing of RcppSimdJson

 <!-- badges: start -->